dennykane/LOTW/README.md

 those users who need to invoke their own non-supported, non-trivial functions via the command line will be directed to the development side of LOTW.

-## Invoking commands
+## Searching for and invoking commands

 The
 [Terminal](https://github.com/linuxontheweb/lotw/tree/main/root/code/apps/sys/Terminal.js)
 application automatically loads the [shell](https://github.com/linuxontheweb/lotw/tree/main/root/code/mods/sys/shell.js) module upon invocation.
-Located inside that file are a number of builtin commands (like ls, cat, echo and pwd).
+Located inside the shell's source code are a number of builtin commands (like ls, cat, echo and pwd).
 You can see which these are by double tapping the Tab key in the Terminal with nothing at the prompt.
-But since there may be an arbitrary number of commands (10,000+) in a given LOTW setup, an early design decision was to create the concept of "command libraries" that could be brought into the current shell's execution context via a command, eg., to bring in all of the commands in the 'fs' command library, run: `$ import fs`.
+Since, however, there may be an arbitrary number of commands (1,000+) in a given LOTW installation, an early design decision was to work out a concept of "command libraries", such that the commands in a given library may be imported into the current shell's execution context;
+so, to bring in all of the commands in the 'fs' command library, run: `$ import fs`.

+Here is the way that you can see which commands are in a given library: `$ lib &lt; libname &gt;`.
+Also, since the `lib` command supports autocompletion for its argument, you can use it as a quick way to search for the available libraries in the LOTW system.
+Other than certain commands in certain libraries (like `vim` in 'fs'), though, most commands are fairly old and likely not to work in the current LOTW system.
+These can either be updated to work or simply deleted from the given command library.